Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_convert_image_to_ofrecord.md

 ......
 ```

-At this point, we have successfully completed the entire process of creating, reading, and training the dataset.
+At this point, we have successfully completed the whole process of data set production, reading and training.

-**Get started on your OFRecord dataset and train with OneFlow!**
+**Make your OfRecord dataset and train with OneFlow now!**